Riverwalk Park and Boardwalk

 The DISUC underwent a multi-year investigative process including a detailed Feasibility and Concept Design Study for a Riverwalk Park along the Parkers River, a raised Boardwalk and an Event Space for periodic events.
 A robust public participation process was included in the study to garner stakeholder input.
 Various modifications and compromises were made to the design concepts to help mitigate concerns and issues identified through this process, the most notable being a looped Boardwalk rather than one that went over the marsh to Seagull Beach.
 Additional information on the process, final recommendations and project costs can be found in the Riverwalk Park and Boardwalk Feasibility/Concept Design Study Report, dated August 2018, available at the Link below.

-CURRENT STATUS: With the support of the Board of Selectmen, Town Staff and the DISUC Committee are moving forward with the Riverwalk Park, looped Boardwalk and Event Space.
-In July 2021, consultant BETA was engaged to further develop the design concepts into construction documents and obtain the necessary permitting for the project.
-A presentation was given in May 2022 to the Board of Selectmen, updating them on the project (see Link below).
-A Community Meeting was also held in September 2022 to update the community on this exciting project as we move into the permitting phase (see Link below).
+CURRENT STATUS: Town Staff and the DISUC Committee have been working diligently with our consultant BETA Group to further develop the design concepts into construction documents and obtain the necessary permits for the project.
+A presentation was given in December 2022 to the Board of Selectmen, updating them on the project (see Link below) in preparation for the 2023 Annual Town Meeting.

-Riverwalk Park: The Riverwalk Park continues to be refined to create a variety of amenities including parking, pathways, restrooms, landscaping with native vegetation, lawn area with shade structure, various seating options, interactive natural playscape area, kayak launch, interpretive signage, space for artist shanties and public art, and a large special event area.
-The park is also being designed to accommodate a future wastewater pump station as part of the Town’s clean water initiative.
+Riverwalk Park: The Riverwalk Park includes a variety of amenities including parking, pathways, restrooms, landscaping with native vegetation, invasive species removal, various seating options, natural playscape area, kayak launch, interpretive signage, space for artist shanties and public art, and a large lawn area for periodic special events.
+The park was also designed to accommodate the future municipal wastewater pump station along Route 28.

 Event Space: The Event Space is envisioned to draw people periodically to Yarmouth for a variety of special events sponsored by different organizations and may include outdoor movies, themed festivals, carnivals, craft fairs, car or boat shows, and family oriented live performances and/or concerts.
-BETA is working on developing plans for site improvements to support these events such as new utilities (electrical service and power stations, water service, perimeter site lighting, and Wi-Fi); grading and greening of the site; locations for temporary event parking, porta-johns, and food vendors; and optimizing the location for a temporary stage.
+Site improvements are proposed to support these events such as new utilities (electrical service and power stations, water service, perimeter site lighting, and Wi-Fi); grading and greening of the site; locations for temporary event parking, porta-johns, and food vendors; and optimizing the location for a temporary stage based on a sound study completed by acoustic consultant Reuter Associates in July of 2021.
+The sound evaluation determined the best location and orientation for a temporary stage for amplified events that would minimize sound impacts to abutting neighborhoods by orienting the stage towards Route 28.

 Although the site was heavily utilized for events during the 2020 COVID-19 pandemic to help our struggling businesses and local economy, this was a temporary situation and not the long-term vision for the site.
 The intent is to balance periodic use of the event space with the needs of the community and surrounding neighborhoods.

-- Community Preservation Act (CPA): CPA funds totally $3.7 million have been allocated through town meeting appropriations in 2019 and 2021 for design/permitting and construction of the Riverwalk Park and Boardwalk.
+- Community Preservation Act (CPA): CPA funds totaling $9.7 million have been allocated through town meeting appropriations in 2019, 2021 and 2023 for design/permitting and construction of the Riverwalk Park, Boardwalk and Event Space.

 - Land and Water Conservation Fund Grant (LWCF) Program: The CPA funds were used to leverage a LWCF grant for $954,000 towards design/permitting and construction of the Riverwalk Park.